rapidpro/tracpro/docs/source/developers/local-developer-setup.rst

 #.
 Create Super User

     If creating a super user, be sure to select a valid password.
-TracPro enforces an 8 character minimum password
+TracPro enforces an 8 character minimum password.

 #.
 Run the development server and navigate to
    `localhost:8000 <http://localhost:8000>`_::